cdl-geneseo/geneseo-dictionary/M/Mascne.md

 # Mascne

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mascne

 Created by  Genevieve Moulton on May 06, 2022

 n. acne in the lower face region, specifically caused by wearing a mask‘With the new mask mandate, my mascne has gotten so bad.&quot;Based on survey results, 89.1% of participants knew this word and could define this word.
 It is used fairly frequently in 2022.
 2.2% of participants believe this word is specific to Geneseo.(G.Moulton, G-M, 2022)